fruskac/map/README.md

 #### Keep your fork synced

-Keep your local fork of this repository in sync use
+Keep your local fork of this repository in sync use command below.
+For more details see https://help.github.com/articles/syncing-a-fork/
 ```
 ./bin/git/sync-upstream
 ```